analogdevicesinc/msdk/Examples/MAX78000/CameraIF_Debayer/README.md

 ### Project-Specific Build Notes

-* This project comes pre-configured for the MAX78000EVKIT.
-See [Board Support Packages](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#board-support-packages) in the UG for instructions on changing the target board.
+* This project only supports the MAX78000EVKIT.

-TODO
+* This project supports displaying the captured image on the TFT display.
+To enable this functionality, define `ENABLE_TFT` in [main.c](main.c)

 ## Required Connections